 Today, I attended the CIJR Colloquium on the Iranian question.
 Three professors, Prof. Frederick Krantz, Chair (Concordia University), Prof. Harold Waller (McGill University), and Prof. Norrin Ripsman (Concordia University) all spoke on the topic of Syria, Egypt and the “Arab Spring”: Israel’s Security Situation, following an introduction by Rabbi Yonah Rosner.

 The Rabbi spoke using the drama of the Purim story as a backdrop.
-(This week will host the Jewish celebration of Purim, March 7th & 8th).
 Yesterday, in synagogues, in Israel and all over the world, Jews participated in Shabbat Zachor, the Sabbath before Purim which each year reminds us of the injunction “to remember and not to forget” those who have attacked our innocents in the past, (Deuteronomy 25:17-19) or the dangers that these kinds of enemies pose at any time.
-In my own synagogue Rabbi Aigin also spoke about these issues.
+In my own synagogue, Rabbi Aigin also spoke about these issues.

 Iran has made open and clear threats to annihilate the Jewish people, to wipe Israel off the map.
 Both Rabbis reminded us of Queen Esther’s injunction, and the importance of Jewish unity in the face of these kinds of threats.
 Our history reminds us that threats are serious.
-And as Prof. Krantz (a historian), pointed out, the only difference between pre Holocaust times and post Holocuast times is that the Jewish people now have a state, the independent State of Israel, and a well trained army and armaments to address these kinds of threats.
+And as Prof. Krantz (a historian), pointed out, the only difference between pre- Holocaust times and post Holocaust times is that the Jewish people now have a state, the independent State of Israel, and a well trained army and armaments to address these kinds of threats.